 - After 10 minutes, use the Quick Release Method to open the seal and carefully release the remaining pressure.
 Open the lid, stir the pasta and strain.
+For spaghetti: Immediately drain and rinse with cold water.
 (Recipes often recommend you reserve ¼ to ½ cup of the starchy cooking liquid to add to your pasta sauce/mix-ins.
 Accordingly, pour some of the liquid into a small dish or retain [eyeball it] some with the noodles.
-Do not fully strain and rinse pasta unless you're planning to make a cold pasta salad.)
+Do not fully strain and rinse pasta unless you're planning to make a cold pasta salad or using the Spaghetti.)
 The photo below shows pasta right after removing the lid, before straining.

-- Don’t leave the pressure to release for too much longer than 10 minutes, as the pasta will keep cooking.
+- Don’t leave the pressure to release for any longer than 10 minutes, as the pasta will keep cooking.

 - Serve, topped with sauce or favorite pasta toppings.
 If you wish, first stir in a couple tablespoons of olive oil or other ancestral fat of choice.

-Find a variety of Jovial’s Cassava Pastas HERE.
+Find a variety of Jovial’s Cassava Pasta shapes HERE.